VictorJuang/CS337-NLP-Project-1/readme.txt

 8. Joke
 9. Party

-Note that the get results for Dress and Sentiment, you must run Hosts, Nominees, Presenters and Winner first.
+Note that you must run Hosts, Nominees, Presenters and Winner first to get results for Dress and Sentiment.

 To exit the program, enter 'x'.